 Competition research may involve attending competitors’ own events and noting the way they do things – which services they use, how their programme works, what food they provide – along with the atmosphere and response of the attendees.
 Work out what it is that draws in their audience, and see if you can provide the same service.

 Need some help?

 Planning an event, conducting event planning research, running the event and carrying out post-event feedback can be quite a challenge.
-If you’re interested in getting some virtual event planning research help from an event management assistant or would like to know more about our other virtual employee services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re interested in getting some virtual event planning research help from an event management assistant or would like to know more about our other virtual employee services feel free to call us on 0800 994 9016 or use our contact form in the menu above.